priyankbhardwaj27/Docker_assignment/README.md

 1. Build the project and later containerize it
 2. Build the project inside the the container

-In This assignment we will option2 to build and deploy a DjangoApplication inside the container
+In This assignment we will build and deploy a Django Application inside the container

 Assignment Requirements
 1. Git-Hub Repos